 Hormones bind selectively to receptors located inside or on the surface of target cells.
 Receptors inside cells interact with hormones that regulate gene function (eg, corticosteroids, vitamin D, thyroid hormone).
 Receptors on the cell surface bind with hormones that regulate enzyme activity or affect ion channels (eg, growth hormone, thyrotropin-releasing hormone).

 Peripheral endocrine organ functions are controlled to varying degrees by pituitary hormones.
 Some functions (eg, secretion of insulin by the pancreas, primarily controlled by the blood glucose level) are controlled to a minimal extent or are independent of pituitary control (eg, secretion of parathyroid hormone Overview of Parathyroid Function There are typically four parathyroid glands.
 As the name implies, they are located near the thyroid gland in the neck, although the number and particularly the location are quite variable.
 These... read more by the parathyroid glands, primarily in response to blood calcium levels), whereas many (eg, secretion of thyroid or gonadal hormones) are controlled to a great extent.
 Secretion of pituitary hormones is controlled by the hypothalamus.

-The interaction between the hypothalamus and pituitary (hypothalamic-pituitary axis) is a feedback control system.
-The hypothalamus receives input from virtually all other areas of the CNS and uses it to provide input to the pituitary.
+The interaction between the hypothalamus and pituitary (called the hypothalamic-pituitary axis) is a feedback control system.
+The hypothalamus receives input from virtually all other areas of the central nervous system and uses it to provide input to the pituitary.
 In response, the pituitary releases various hormones that stimulate certain endocrine glands throughout the body.
 Changes in circulating levels of hormones produced by these endocrine glands are detected by the hypothalamus, which then increases or decreases its stimulation of the pituitary to maintain homeostasis.

 Virtually all hormones produced by the hypothalamus and the pituitary are released in a pulsatile fashion; periods of such release are interspersed with periods of inactivity.
 Some hormones (eg, adrenocorticotropic hormone [ACTH], growth hormone, prolactin) have definite circadian rhythms; others (eg, luteinizing hormone and follicle-stimulating hormone during the menstrual cycle) have month-long rhythms with superimposed circadian rhythms.